harness/developer-hub/docs/feature-flags/ff-creating-flag/manage-stale-flags.md

 To help manage your flags, here are the definitions of the different flag states:

  - Potentially Stale:
- -- Has been disabled for more than 60 days
+ -- Has been disabled
- -- Is enabled but has not received any new targeting rules or rule updates or default rule changes for more than 60 days -- Is enabled but has not received any evaluations for more than 60 days
+ -- Is enabled but has not received any new targeting rules or rule updates or default rule changes -- Is enabled but has not received any evaluations

  - Enabled Flags:
  -- A flag that has been set to 'Enabled' or 'On'.